Walgreens Logo

 Walgreens Logo 1981

-The new company logo was in the shape of a rectangle with rounded edges.
-The geometric figure has been painted black, and the elements inside it have been painted light gray.
+The new company logo was a rectangle with rounded corners.
+The geometric figure has been painted black, and its elements have been painted light gray.
 The negative space effect was created in the lower-left corner of the figurines of three people of different heights and builds.
-It was understood that this is a family – a child and his parents.
+It was understood that this was a family, a child, and his parents.
 So the designers wanted to show the versatility of the stores, which have everything you need for both children and adults.

 Above, as always, was the name of the trading network.
 Its font hasn’t changed.
-But the place of “DRUG STORES” was taken by a completely different inscription – “The Shopper’s Center,” divided into two lines.
+But the place where “DRUG STORES” was written was taken by a completely different inscription, “The Shopper’s Center,” divided into two lines.

 1991 – 1992